Skip to main content

 Deployment modes

-The Base Kit supports two deployment modes:
+The Base Kit supports these public install modes:

 ModeEngineWhen to use

-# Enable advanced mode
+# Default beta mode

 File structure